View on GitHub

 Availability Zones

-Availability Zones represent separate data centre facilities within the same region.
+Availability Zones represent separate data center facilities within the same region.
 What is crucial is that they:

 Some Azure services are zone-redundant by default, some can be configured to span multiple Availability Zones, and others can be zonal - deployed to a specific zone.